Friday 9th July 2021 10am – 5pm

 There will be music, a bookstall, chances to network and an opportunity to enjoy Canterbury.

-The day ticket is £85 and can be booked here.
+The day ticket is £85 and bookings will open in autumn 2020.
 It includes tea, coffee, lunch and entry to the cathedral.

 Extend your visit …